Scientific Name

 Proteas are often seen as temperamental and difficult plants to grow, but the truth is that they are relatively easy as long as you follow a few simple rules.

-Most Proteas prefer soils that are well-drained and acidic, and we suggest to avoid heavy clay soils, as they need good drainage for healthy root growth.
-If you have a garden with heavy or clay soil, consider improving the drainage by using a free-draining garden mix and either creating a raised garden bed (minimum height 12 to 18 inches / 30 to 45 cm) or installing underground drainage pipes.
+Most Proteas prefer well-drained and acidic soils, and we suggest avoiding heavy clay soils, as they need good drainage for healthy root growth.
+However, if you have a garden with heavy or clay soil, consider improving the drainage by using a free-draining garden mix and creating a raised garden bed (minimum height 12 to 18 inches / 30 to 45 cm) or installing underground drainage pipes.

 We recommended planting in autumn or spring, allowing the Proteas to absorb as much sun as possible.
 For best results, allow plenty of space between plants for air to circulate and avoid planting any Proteas deeper than the surface level in the pot.